Hellen: Family

 Conon (before 444 BC – after 394 BC), in his Narrations, similarly considers Hellen to be the son of Deucalion, and the father of Dorus, Xuthus, and Aeolus, though he also notes that "some" say he is the son of Zeus.
 A scholion on Pindar, in contrast, makes Deucalion the brother of Hellen (rather than the father), and them both sons of Prometheus.

 Vitruvius (c.
 80–70 BC – after c.
 15 BC), in his De architectura, calls Dorus the son of Hellen by the "nymph Phthia", while Dionysius of Halicarnassus (c.
 60 BC – after 7 BC) apparently considered Amphictyon to be Hellen's son (usually Hellen's brother).

 Hyginus (c.
-64 BC – AD 17), in his Fabulae, at one point calls Hellen the son of Zeus by Pyrrha, while later, he is listed among the sons of Poseidon, where he is called his son by Antiope (the son of Aeolus, who is usually Hellen's descendant), and the brother of Boeotus.
+64 BC – AD 17), in his Fabulae, at one point calls Hellen the son of Zeus by Pyrrha, while later, he is listed among the sons of Poseidon, where he is called his son by Antiope (the daughter of Aeolus, who is usually Hellen's descendant), and the brother of Boeotus.

 According to the mythographer Apollodorus (first or second century AD), Hellen's parents are Deucalion and Pyrrha, and his siblings Amphictyon and Protogeneia, or according to "some", his parents are Zeus and Pyrrha.
 Apollodorus, similarly to the Catalogue and other sources, calls him the father of Dorus, Xuthus and Aeolus; however, he specifies the nymph Orseis (rather than Othreis) as their mother.

 According to the Byzantine chronicler John Malalas (c.
 491 – 578), Hellen was the son of "Picus Zeus", and the father (rather than son) of Deucalion.
 According to Stephanus of Byzantium (fl.
 6th century AD), the historian Archinus had Hellen as the father of one "Neonus", father of "Dotus", the latter of which gave his name to Dotium in Thessaly.